oarepo/oarepo-model/README.md

 #### `builder.get_runtime_dependencies()`

-This call returns an object that can return resolved dependencies during the runtime via its `get` method.
-This is useful for example when you want to access model artefact from within a function or a method.
-This can not be used in static initialization.
+This call returns an object that can return resolved dependencies during runtime via its `get` method.
+This is useful, for example, when you want to access a model artifact from within a function or a method.
+This cannot be used in static initialization.

 ```python